Cycle-to-cycle variations in cross-flow turbine performance and flow fields: Methods

-Two-dimensional, two-component, phase-locked, flow-field measurements were obtained in a streamwise plane at the mid-span of the turbine, simultaneously with turbine performance measurements.
+Two-dimensional, two-component, phase-locked, flow-field measurements were obtained in a streamwise plane at the mid-span of the turbine, simultaneously with turbine performance measurements for two tip-speed ratios: $\lambda\:=\:1.5$ (sub-optimal performance) and $\lambda\:=\:2.5$ (near-optimal performance).
 While the performance measurements were continuously recorded over the entire turbine rotation, each PIV acquisition only captured flow-field data during each cycle at discrete, prescribed $\theta$ positions.
-PIV acquisition was controlled by TSI Insight and acquisition for each cycle commenced upon receipt of trigger pulses sent at a specified $\theta$ from the Simulink model controlling the turbine.
+PIV acquisition was controlled by TSI Insight, and acquisition for each cycle commenced upon receipt of trigger pulses sent at a specified $\theta$ from the Simulink model controlling the turbine.
 The PIV system returned pulses at each image pair capture instance (Figure \ref{segsbreakdown}a), the timing of which were logged by the Simulink model.
 Using these timing signals, the PIV snapshots were aligned with performance in post-processing.
 We note that this does not produce perfect phase-locking, but ``phase jitter'' between image pairs at the same $\theta$ was on the order of $0.009^\circ$, which we deem insignificant for the current analysis.

 The general arrangement of the PIV laser and cameras is shown in Figure \ref{flume}a.
 A dual cavity, Nd:YLF laser (Continuum Terra PIV) capable of a repetition rate of 10 kHz, illuminated the flow with an approximately 2 mm thick light sheet in the field of view, FoV.
 A high-speed camera (Vision Research Phantom v641) with 2560 x 1600 resolution and a 105 mm lens at f\# 16, and a calibration of 11.67 pixels/mm resulted in a FoV of 21.9 x 13.7 cm [$5.4C$ ($1.3D$) x $3.4C$ ($0.8D$)].
-The flow seeding (10 $\mu$m silver-coated hollow-glass beads) produced particle images of approximately 3 pixels in diameter.
+With this magnification and the flow seeding (10 $\mu$m hollow-glass beads), the resulting particle images were approximately 2-3 pixels in diameter.
 To minimize laser reflections at the blade surface, matte black paint was applied.